-Unlike the way it is done today, in 1788 no vice-presidential pick was made by Washington.
-During this period of time, the office of vice-president was given to whoever got the next most electoral votes.
+Unlike the way it is done today, in 1788, no vice-presidential pick was made by Washington.
+During this period, the office of vice-president was given to whoever had received the next most electoral votes.
 While Washington got 100% of the votes, the electors actually registered two votes to make sure there was someone that could fill the vice-presidential spot.
 Out of eleven candidates vying for the new position, John Adams was the man who received the most votes and became the vice-president.
 Source

 Unfortunately, members of the House were less than thrilled at their choices.
 After seven days of voting, the House finally gave Jefferson more votes to become president while Burr became vice-president.
-This particular election lead to the 12th amendment to the U.S. Constitution which stipulated that presidents and vice-presidents would be voted on separately.
+This election led to the 12th amendment to the U.S. Constitution, which stipulated that presidents and vice-presidents would be voted on separately.
 Incidentally, the election of 1800 was the first election where an incumbent leader was defeated in an election.
 Source

 The election of 1824 started out rather strange.
 All four candidates came from a single party, the Democratic-Republicans, since the Federalist Party was drying up.
-It was the first time a candidate from the Federalist Party didn’t run.
+It was the first time a candidate from the Federalist Party hadn’t run.
 Andrew Jackson took the popular vote and the Electoral College vote in the election.
-He was followed by John Quincy Adams who was the Secretary of State, Treasury Secretary William Crawford, and House Speaker Henry Clay.
+He was followed by John Quincy Adams, who was the Secretary of State, Treasury Secretary William Crawford, and House Speaker Henry Clay.

 Even though Jackson had won both the popular and Electoral College votes, an intriguing turn of events took place during the decision-making in the House.
 Supporters of Clay threw their support toward Adams, and some states who had initially voted for Jackson also changed their vote to Adams.
 Clay disliked Jackson and had been instrumental in forming a coalition against him.
 The result was the election of John Quincy Adams to the presidency.

 After Adams was inaugurated, he chose William Clay as his Secretary of State.
-Jackson was of course furious.
-He called it a “corrupt bargain”, gave up his Senate seat, and said he would be back to win the election in 1828.
+Jackson was, of course, furious.
+He called it a “corrupt bargain,” gave up his Senate seat, and said he would be back to win the election in 1828.
 Source

 Election of 1828